robotattackorg/robot-detect/README.md

 # robot-detect

-Tool to detect the ROBOT attack (Return of Bleichenbacher's Oracle Threat).
+Proof of concept attack and detection for ROBOT (Return Of Bleichenbacher's Oracle Threat).

 More Info:
 * https://robotattack.org/